Welcome to AI Log

 My name is Rob Nelson.
 For a while now, I have been teaching courses in cultural and educational history that explore how gender roles, slavery, technology, and social justice movements have shaped institutions and individuals in North America.
 Lately, I have been writing and giving talks exploring the educational value of generative AI, how it is changing education, and what we should do about it.

-Before that, I worked at Rutgers University as an academic advisor, taught first-year writing courses, served a year as a visiting assistant professor of American Studies, directed a program for Japanese students studying in the US, and pursued (and got!) a PhD in American History.
+Before Penn, I worked at Rutgers University as an academic advisor, taught first-year writing courses, served a year as a visiting assistant professor of American Studies, directed a program for Japanese students studying in the US, and pursuedโand received, although it was a close callโa PhD in American History.

-I grew up in Augusta, GA, known for being the birthplace of James Brown and as the home of the Masters Golf Tournament.
+I grew up in Augusta, GA, known as the birthplace of James Brown and the home of the Masters Golf Tournament.
+There is also this Nitty Gritty Dirt Band song.

 Why Substack?

 As it gets tougher to make a living as a writer, some of my favorite journalists, novelists, and cultural critics have started publishing on Substack.
-Even though I donβt charge for ππ ππ¨π , I publish here to support writers being paid for their work and in hopes that my writing finds an audience.
+Even though I donโt charge to read AI Log, I publish here to support writers being paid for their work and in hopes that my writing finds an audience.

 That said, Substack is funded by venture capitalists, and they will eventually want a return.
 That means it is likely that this platform will become unpleasant, either gradually or all at once.
 If this happens (plan for the worst), I will depart for another platform.
 If an open digital platform for writers and readers emerges (hope for the best), I will depart for that greener pasture.
 For now, I am happy to take advantage of the largess of Andreessen Horowitz.